Radio City Music Hall: 1930s to 1950s

-In addition to its movie screenings, Radio City hosted a "Holy Hour" for adherents of three religious faiths starting in 1933.
+In addition to its movie screenings, Radio City hosted a holy hour for Catholics, Protestants, and Jews starting in 1933.
 The theater started experimenting with operatic performances in May 1934.
 The performances were so popular that Van Schmus decided to produce more opera shows to be performed four times a day.
 Van Schmus subsequently hired Serge Sudeikin, Albert Johnson, and Boris Aronson as the theater's art directors, under senior producer Leon Leonidoff.
-Early films at Radio City included Becky Sharp (1935), the first feature film to use three-strip Technicolor production; a 1936 film version of the musical Show Boat; and Snow White and the Seven Dwarfs (1937), Walt Disney's first full-length feature film.
+Early films screened at Radio City included Becky Sharp (1935), the first feature film to use three-strip Technicolor production; a 1936 film version of the musical Show Boat; and Snow White and the Seven Dwarfs (1937), Walt Disney's first full-length feature film.
 The theater's non-cinematic events included a stage show about the history of lighting, as well as a fundraiser for the Red Cross.
 By January 1937, more than 25 million people had visited the theater over the previous four years, paying total admission of $17.5 million.

 Radio City was used for Easter worship services starting in 1940.
 The next year, the theater hosted "the most elaborate benefit performance ever held in New York", a World War II fundraiser.
 After Van Schmus died in January 1942, G. S. Eysell took over as the managing director.
 During this time, Radio City hosted films such as The Philadelphia Story (1940), Sunny (1941), The Valley of Decision (1945), and The Late George Apley (1947).
 Lines for the theater's Christmas show frequently stretched around the block.
 Performances by the Rockettes and a 60-member orchestra accompanied many live shows.
 Ernö Rapée, who had headed Radio City's orchestra since its opening, continued to lead the theater's orchestra until he died in 1945.
 Radio City continued to operate every day, although it sometimes closed briefly for part of the day.
 For example, it partially closed after U.S. president Franklin D. Roosevelt died in 1945 and again during a fuel shortage the next year.

 Alexander Smallens became the theater's musical director in 1947, and Raymond Paige assumed that position three years later.
 The theater's sound system was upgraded in mid-1953, enabling the venue to show 3D films without intermission.
 Radio City disbanded its in-house male chorus in 1958, instead hiring choral acts from around the world.
 The theater also hosted benefit parties for Big Brothers Inc. from 1953 to at least 1959.
 Through the next decade, Radio City was successful regardless of the status of the city's economic, business, and entertainment sectors as a whole.
 It remained open even as other theaters such as the Paramount and the Roxy closed.
 A committee led by Radio City's director, Russell V. Dowling, selected the theater's live acts and other performances.